 OUR thoughts on VANUATU

 If you have never been to Vanuatu, we believe you should put it high on your priority list of places to visit.
 If you have been before but not in the past 4 or 5 years, it’s time to think of a return trip.
-Vanuatu has become a “must visit” South Pacific destination over recent times.
-But first, a little history.
-Although he wasn’t the first European to “discover” this place, Captain James Cook named this island group the “New Hebrides”.
-Both the English and the French laid claim to it so, to avoid trouble, for around 75 years before Independence the New Hebrides and its predominantly Melanesian people were under the influence of joint British and French colonial rule.
-Vanuatu only gained its independence in 1980.
+Vanuatu has become a “must visit” South Pacific destination over recent times, but first, a little history.
+Although he was, by no means, the first European to “discover” this place, Captain James Cook named the island group the “New Hebrides”.
+Both the English and the French laid claim to it, so, to avoid trouble, for around 75 years before Independence the New Hebrides and its predominantly Melanesian people were under the influence of joint British and French colonial rule.
+Vanuatu only gained its independence from its colonisers in 1980.
 As a result of the colonial history, visitors will notice a French influence in street and place names and in the cuisine, especially in the country’s capital Port Vila which is located on the island of Efate, and in Luganville, the main town on the northern island of Espiritu Santo.
 English, French and the local language, Bislama, are all Official Languages and are widely spoken alongside well over 100 other languages that are in daily use throughout the islands.
 James A. Michener, the American author, was one of thousands of soldiers stationed in Vanuatu during WW11 and it was while living on Espiritu Santo that he wrote “Tales of The South Pacific” on which the musical “South Pacific” is based.
 There is a definite Michener influence still to be found today.
 The cosmopolitan harbour-side capital Port Vila, the ancient and modern Melanesian culture, the great variety of natural attractions and a wide range of good quality tourist facilities add up to a wonderful holiday destination to explore and enjoy only 3 hours flying time from Auckland.

 OUR Efate Island - Port Vila